jm/literati/README.md

       end
     end

-You can use that as a base for other wrappers.
+You can easily use that as a base for other wrappers.
 If you wanted to use, for example, a `reStructuredText` wrapper of some sort with `literati`, you'd do something like this:

     renderer = Literati::Renderer.new("content", RSTRenderer)
     renderer.to_html